Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <h3><a name="_5_3">LoD Selection Metrics</a></h3>

 <p>A client needs information to determine whether a node's contents are "good enough" to
 render in the current 3D view under constraints such as resolution, screen size, bandwidth and available memory and target minimum quality goals.
-Multiple lOD Selection metrics can be included, as in the following example :</p>
+Multiple LoD selection metrics can be included, as in the following example:</p>

 <pre><code>
 "lodSelection": [